AntonGustafsson97/Liverpool-Footballclub-Info-page/README.md

   - The site achieved a Lighthouse accessibility score of 100% which means that the fonts and colors are easy to read.

 ![Lighthouse score](docs/readme_images/lighthouse_image.png)

+### Form Testing
+- The form is tested and it will not allow you to submit without entering an email address and your fullname and lastname.